-What to do when plants arrive?
+What to do with new plants.

 This depends on the plant as some such as cabbage can tolerate cool soil and lower nighttime temps.
 Many, though, such as tomatoes and peppers need warmth all around to thrive.
 Refer to the plant tag and watch the weather forecast for a prolonged warm (70 or more) temps.
 If you do plant outside and cold weather is predicted, protect your plants with row covers or light blankets.